You are here

 Circuit Repair Laboratory

-- We are studying the ability of motor networks to incorporate regenerated axons after injury.
+- Measuring the ability of cortical motor networks to incorporate regenerated axons after injury.

-- We are examining how the molecular mechanisms of motor learning are engaged after spinal cord injury.
+- Determining the role of neuromodulation of motor circuits in coordinated motor learning and recovery after spinal cord injury.

-- We are determining the changes in intracortical architecture that occur in response to rehabilitation after spinal cord injury.
+- Measuring the changes in intracortical architecture that occur in response to rehabilitation from spinal cord injury.

 - Testing the extent of circuit remodeling driven by nerve transfer surgery to treat chronic, cervical spinal cord injury (clinical and pre-clinical studies).

 - Exploring the conserved molecular mechanisms underlying peripheral regeneration.